exogen/JsTestDriver-helpers/README.md

     $ ./bin/testdriver --port 9876 --tests all --browser safari_mac,firefox_mac,chrome_mac

 This will run the two example test cases in Safari, Firefox, and Chrome, assuming you're on a Mac with them.
-Writing launchers is as simple as adding a script or symlink in `bin/browsers/`.
-For example, we might add a `firefox_safe` launcher:
+Adding browser launchers is as simple as putting a script or symlink in `bin/browsers/`.
+For example, we can add a `firefox_safe` launcher:

     #!/bin/bash
     firefox -safe-mode $@